jhaindev/quest-submissions/README.md

   // TODO
   // Tell me whether or not this function will return a value.
+        //This will return a value.
+It will return "Jacob Tucker" if "Jacob" is input.
   // name: 'Jacob'
   pub fun numberTwo(name: String): String {
     pre {